rochelleterman/text-analysis-dhbsi/A-syllabus.md

 9 - 11: **Discriminating Words**
 * Methods for finding discriminating words
-* Demonstration
+* Demonstration on 2 categories
-* What are dictionary methods
-* Sentiment analysis
-* Political ideology measures
+* Demonstation on >2 categories

 1 – 3: **Dictionary Methods**
 * What are dictionary methods
 * Sentiment analysis
-* Political ideology measures
+* Demonstration with several applications

 3 – 4: **Open Work Time**